D-Bits/COVID-19-Tracker/README.md

 - Create, and activate a `venv`.
 - Run `pip install -r requirements.txt` to install dependencies.
 - Create a `.env` file, and add the necessary environment variables.
+- Once you have created a db in Postgres, run the `CREATE TABLE` queries in the `tables.sql` file to build the db.
 - Run the `main.py` file (with `venv` activated) from a terminal to load data into the database.